-September used to be the month of going back to school – but if the thought of going back to work fills you with as much joy as taking exams, it’s time to consider a change.
 Furthermore, as a result of acute skills shortages, your talents may be in high demand with employers.
-There are no guarantees, but you could be about to find yourself in a job that makes excited to come back to after a well-deserved break.
+There are no guarantees, but you could be about to find yourself in a job that makes you excited to come back to every day.

 For more careers advice, check out our guides which cover everything from the initial search right up to salary negotiations.

 To find your next job, contact your local consultant straight away.

 About this author

 Gaelle joined Hays in 1999 and in her time with the business she has led dedicated teams providing expert recruitment services for a wide range of sectors and professions, with a particular focus on construction and property.
 In 2018 she was appointed the Director for Permanent Recruitment, working across Hays UK and Ireland to improve business performance, drive best practice and shape Hays’ value proposition to both clients and candidates.